Lal4Tech/Data-Engineering-With-AWS/1_Data_Modelling/notes.md

 # Data Modelling

+## Overview

+- Introduction to data modeling
+  - When to use data modeling
+  - The data modeling process
+- Properties of relational data models
+  - ACID transactions
+  - Normalization
+  - Fact and Dimension table modeling
+  - Star and Snowflake Schemas
+  - Data definitions and constraints
+- Properties of NoSQL data models
+  - When to use NoSQL databases
+  - Distributed database design
+  - CAP Theorum
+- How to create relational data models
+  - Relational data modeling with Postgres
+- How to create NoSQL data models
+  - NoSQL data modeling with Apache Cassandra

 ## Introduction to Data Modelling

 **Databases**: A [database](https://en.wikipedia.org/wiki/Database) is a structured repository or collection of data that is stored and retrieved electronically for use in applications.
 Data can be stored, updated, or deleted from a database.